Recognition of the General Certificate of Education (GCE) in Germany

 In Great Britain and at British “international schools”, the GCE examinations are typically administered during the last two years of secondary school: the GCE Advanced Subsidiary (GCE AS) examination after one year, and the GCE Advanced Level (GCE AL) after two years.
 The subject combination and the number of examinations can be freely selected on an individual basis.
 Three to four GCE examination subjects are typical.
 British universities individually decide on the admission of each applicant.

 Examinations that count towards the acquisition of a “General Certificate of Education” can also be part of secondary school leaving certificates from countries in which the school system is based on the British school system due to historical reasons.
 For these countries, other conditions may apply for university admission in Germany.
 Thus, the assessment proposals for the respective country must always be checked.
-More information can be found in the anabin database (in German) of the Central Office for Foreign Education.
+More information can be found in the (in German) of the Central Office for Foreign Education.

 Certificates from recognised institutions that administer examinations in Great Britain (“awarding bodies”) must always be submitted to the accreditation authorities for review.
 The certificates from the respective schools are not sufficient.
 The awarding bodies currently include the following: Pearson (formerly known as Edexcel), Cambridge Assessment International Education (formerly known as Cambridge International Examinations), OCR, AQA, WJEC (for Wales), and CCEA (for Northern Ireland).